-A supplier must provide a consumer with a cost estimate without charge, for repair or maintenance work unless the consumer turns down the offer of an estimate and authorizes the work or gives the go-ahead for charges up to a specified maximum.
+A supplier must provide a consumer with a cost estimate, without charge, for repair or maintenance work unless the consumer turns down the offer of an estimate and authorizes the work or gives the go-ahead for charges up to a specified maximum.
 It is in the consumer's interest to insist on receiving a written estimate.

-A supplier may not charge more than the estimate, unless s/he has told the consumer of the estimated additional costs and s/he has approved this.
+A supplier may not charge more than the estimate unless they have told the consumer of the estimated additional costs and they have approved this.
 A consumer also does not have to pay for services done without their approval.